nirmalbhimani20/CSCI5308_Advanced_Software_Development/README.md

 Qlick2Learn

 # Train Reservation System
 We as a group and a part of graduate course developed Spring Boot Application with the use of Thymleaf as a front end.
 The main aim of these project is to work by adhering SOLID principle and design pattern.
+This project is all about tickets booking system in optimal way.
+It consists many business logic that is aim of this project.
 In this project I have used creational design pattern.

 * Date Created: 07th Jan 2021